 To make the icing:

-- Add powdered sugar in a bowl and stir in water (or milk, or vanilla extract) until the desired consistency is reached.
+- Add powdered sugar in a bowl and stir in water (or milk), corn syrup and vanilla extract, if using.

 - If the glaze is too thick, add a drop of water and test again.
 If the glaze is too runny, add a little more powdered sugar.